 A study of the literature, history, culture, and religious traditions of the New Testament, and the influence of early Christianity on contemporary Western and world cultures.
-HUM 4350 Senior Seminar in the Humanities (3-3-0) Cross-listed as ENG 4330.
+HUM 4320 Foreign Language for Reading Knowledge (3-3-0) Crosslisted as HUM 6320.
+Prerequisite: Completion of the Language, Philosophy and Culture band.
+This course is designed for students seeking a basic reading knowledge of a specific foreign language for research or pleasure.
+Students study the language's grammar system, develop reading and translation strategies, and acquire a basic reading vocabulary through analytical discussion, grammar exercises and extensive and varied reading assignments.
+This course does not count towards any undergraduate foreign language requirement at UHD.
+The language studied will vary from semester to semester according to demand and availability of instructors.
+This course is taught in English and previous knowledge of the foreign language, though helpful, is not required.
+HUM 4350 Senior Seminar in the Humanities (3-3-0) Crosslisted as ENG 4330.
 Credit may not be earned for both.
 Prerequisite: Senior standing and 18 upper-level hours in the humanities, including HUM 3310/ ENG 3340.
 A review of key issues in interpretation and understanding from philosophy, literature, history and the arts.
 It aims to provide students with means for synthesizing their studies in the liberal arts.
 This course is the capstone for the Humanities program.
 HUM 4371 Humanities and the Sciences (3-3-0) Prerequisite: 3 hours of literature.